Nonlinear optical thermodynamics from a van der Waals-type mean-field theory

-By treating the optical power $P$ and the linear part of the Hamiltonian $H_L$, whose statistical average is the internal energy $U$, as thermodynamic invariants, the standard linear optical thermodynamics (LOT) theory models highly multimode optical systems as an “ideal gas”, and assumes the only role of nonlinearity is to drive the system toward thermodynamic equilibrium.
-It is valid when the optical power is low and the nonlinear interaction is only a small perturbation \cite{wu_thermodynamic_2019, pourbeyram_direct_2022}.
-When nonlinearity becomes appreciable, LOT fails to capture, even qualitatively, phenomena induced by nonlinear interaction, such as optical Joule–Thomson (J-T) expansion \cite{Kirsch2025, Pyrialakos:25, Dinani2025, Pyrialakos2025}, optical phase transitions \cite{PhysRevX.10.031024}, and discrete soliton formation \cite{LEDERER20081}.
-Thus, extension of the thermodynamic theory to include nonlinear interaction could greatly extend its application to more complex nonlinear optical processes.
-A similar idea has long existed in conventional thermodynamics: by accounting for inter-particle interaction and introducing nonlinear correction to the ideal gas equation of state (EoS), the van der Waals (vdW) EoS \cite{van1873over} can qualitatively describes physical phenomena of real gases such as cooling/heating in J-T expansion, the onset of gas–liquid phase transition, etc \cite{callen1993}.
+By treating optical power and `internal energy' as thermodynamic invariants, standard linear optical thermodynamic theory models highly multimode optical systems as ideal gases.
+Wherein, the only role of nonlinearity is to drive the system toward thermodynamic equilibrium.
+While valid at low power input \cite{wu_thermodynamic_2019, pourbeyram_direct_2022}, linear theory fails to capture, even qualitatively, genuine nonlinear phenomena such as soliton formation \cite{LEDERER20081}, phase transition \cite{PhysRevX.10.031024}, and optical Joule–Thomson (J-T) expansion \cite{Kirsch2025, Pyrialakos:25, Dinani2025, Pyrialakos2025}.
+Extending thermodynamic theory to incorporate inter-modal interaction could thus substantially broaden its range of applicability, paving the way of nonlinear light manipulation guided by thermodynamic principles.